 - Matter Manipulation

 Radiation: Besides light based radiation used to create the energy constructs associated with a Green Lantern, the ring can simulate various forms of radiation.
 One example of this is the ability to simulate the radiation of Green Kryptonite, a form of radiation that is harmful to Superman.
 However, this ability is no longer valid and has been retconned.

-Time travel: The ring allows the wielder the ability to travel through time, though the process requires great willpower.
-This ability might still be possible but has not been seen to be used by a Green Lantern for a very long time.
+Time travel: The ring allows the wielder the ability to travel through time, though the process requires great power.
+This ability might still be possible but has not been seen to be used by all the Lanterns for a very long time.

 Mental Incapacitation: The ring cannot be wielded correctly if the wearer is under the influence of drugs or if there is an involvement of neural interference.